 Hive Intelligence vs QuickNode

 QuickNode is a multi-chain RPC + Web3 data platform serving 50+ chains with NFT API, Functions, IPFS, Streams, and a Marketplace of 100+ add-ons.
-Hive Intelligence is the federated data layer above RPC — one managed MCP that wraps CoinGecko, DefiLlama, GoPlus, Moralis, Alchemy, Codex, Helius, Tenderly, and CCXT, exposing curated agentic workflows for AI agents that need cross-provider context in one tool call.
+Hive Intelligence is the federated data layer above RPC — one managed MCP that wraps CoinGecko, DeFiLlama, GoPlus, Moralis, Alchemy, Codex, Helius, Tenderly, and CCXT, with task toolsets, prompts, schema lookup, and stateful monitoring for AI agents that need cross-provider context.

 Feature Comparison